-- Length: The one-page limit is out, unless you are entry-level; but don’t go longer than two page unless absolutely necessary
+- Length: The one-page limit is out, unless you are entry-level; but don’t go longer than two pages unless absolutely necessary

-- Time covered: Cover 10 to 15 years only – not your whole working life.
-The practice now is also to skip the months in job tenure and specify only years.
+- Time covered: Cover 10 to 15 years only; not your entire working life.
+The general practice now is to skip the months in job tenure and specify only years.
 Be sure to move your dates to the right side of your resume.

 - Outside Interests: Use your volunteer work and outside activities (avoid religious and political affiliations) to highlight additional skills.

 How Your Resume Is Read

-The goal of a resume (and cover letter) isn’t to get you the job but it could get you the interview.
+The goal of a resume (and cover letter) isn’t to get you the job; it’s to get you the interview.
 It’s important to think about how your resume is being read.
-Some recruiters use software which scans resumes and eliminates those without certain keywords.
-As for human scanning, most hiring professionals say during a first cut of submissions they look at your name, where you live, summary/profile and at your most recent employer.
-Then they flip to the back, look at your education and put it down.
+Many recruiters use ATS (applicant tracking system) software, which scans resumes and eliminates those without specific keywords.
+As for human scanning, most hiring professionals say that during a first cut of submissions, they will look at your name, where you live, summary/profile and your most recent employer.
+Then they flip to the back and look at your education.

 It is absolutely necessary to have what you call a profile or summary on top.
 That is where the reader of the resume is going to get the most pertinent information about you and make a decision about whether to consider reading further down.
-But this doesn’t mean a return to the old “objective line.”
-“To get a job in the financial industry” just doesn’t cut it any more.
+But this doesn’t mean a return to the old-style objective line.
+“To get a job in the financial industry” just doesn’t cut it anymore.

 A good summary/profile is:

-- A succinct summary of capabilities and accomplishments
+- A succinct, interesting summary of capabilities and accomplishments.

-- Focused on the future – what you can do for an employer not just what you HAVE done.
+- Focused on the future — what you can do for your next employer.

 If you want to change careers, state that goal right up front.
-You’ll make the case for your qualifications by showing how your skills will translate to the new environment.
+Then make the case for your qualifications by showing how your skills will translate to the new environment.

 Both human readers and resume programs look for specific keywords near the top of your resume.
 You can put these words in your summary profile; in a list of skills and in a list of professional qualifications.
 So important are keywords to today’s job search that the U.S. government even provides help to job seekers to use the most targeted words to search and get jobs.
 (Search for analyst instead of researcher.)